Public asked to limit standing water sources as mosquitoes wake from hibernation

 Those that find a dead bird are asked to call the dead bird hotline at 1-877-968-2473.

-The Colusa Mosquito Abatement District is located at 713 D St., Colusa, and is open Monday through Friday from 8 a.m. to 4 p.m.
+The Colusa Mosquito Abatement District is located at 713 D Street, Colusa, and is open Monday through Friday from 8:00 a.m. until 4 p.m.

 For more information, call 458-4966 or visit www.colusamosquitoabatementdistrict.com.